Structural Validation Of Synthetic Power Distribution Networks Using The Multiscale Flat Norm: Introduction

 \subsection{Related Work}

 Several well defined graph structure comparison metrics such as subgraph isomorphism and edit distance have been proposed in the literature along with algorithms to compute them efficiently.
 Tantardini et al.~\cite{Tantardini2019} compare graph network structures for the entire graph (global comparison) as well as for small portions of the graph known as motifs (local comparison).
 Other researchers have proposed methodologies to identify structural similarities in embedded graphs~\cite{BaDiBiChSuWa2019,graphsim-2020}.
 However, all these methods depend on one-to-one correspondence of graph nodes and edges rather than considering the node and edge geometries of the graphs.
 The edit distance, i.e., the minimum number of edit operations to transform one network to the other, has been widely used to compare networks having structural properties~\cite{PaGaMiHa2018,riba2020,xu2015}.
 Riba et al.~\cite{riba2020} used the Hausdorff distance between nodes in the network to compare network geometries.
 Majhi et al.~\cite{MaWe2024} modified the traditional definition of graph edit distance to be applicable in the context of ``geometric graphs'' embedded in a Euclidean space.
 Along with the usual insertion and deletion operations, the authors have proposed a cost for translation in computing the geometric edit distance between the graphs.
 However, the authors also show that the problem of computing this metric is NP-hard.
+As a computationally tractable alternative, Majhi studied \cite{Ma2023} a graph mover's distance (GMD) between two geometric graphs with at most $n$ vertices that can be computed in $O(n^3)$ time.
+At the same time, the GMD requires that the input geometric graphs are \emph{ordered}, i.e., that their vertices are ordered or index in a specific manner.

 Meyur et al.~\cite{rounak_pnas} compared network geometries using the Hausdorff distance after partitioning the geographic region into small rectangular grids and comparing the geometries for each grid.
 However, the Hausdorff metric is sensitive to outliers as it focuses only on the maximum possible distance between the pair of geometries.
 When the geometries coincide almost entirely except in a few small portions, the Hausdorff metric still records the discrepancy in those small portions without accounting for the similarity over the majority of portions.
 The similar approach used by Brovelli et al.~\cite{roads_haus} to compare a pair of road networks in a geographic region suffers from the same drawback.
 This necessitates a well-defined distance metric between networks with geographic embedding~\cite{roads2014}.